siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 ## 2.3 Facade Design Pattern
 The Facade Design Pattern provides a simplified interface to a complex system of classes, libraries, or frameworks.
 This pattern is particularly useful when dealing with complex systems where clients require a simplified interface to interact with the system's core functionality.

+### Component of Facade Method Design Pattern

+i. **Facade**
+- Facade knows which subsystem classes are responsible for a request.
+- It delegate client requests to appropriate subsystem objects.

+ii. **Subsystem classes**
+- It implement subsystem functionality.
+- It handle work assigned by the Facade object.
+- It have no knowledge of the facade; that is, they keep no references to it.

 ### Steps to Implement the Facade Design Pattern
 #### I. Define the Subsystem Classes
 Each of the subsystem classes (`Memory`, `HardDrive`, `CPU`) handles a specific part of the system's functionality.